Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Certified Per-Instance Unlearning

-We rely on the shifted interpolation framework of \citet{bok2024shiftedinterpolationdifferentialprivacy} to track privacy loss along the optimization trajectory.
-This analysis crucially relies on the contraction of the deterministic gradient map associated with Langevin dynamics, which yields privacy amplification by iteration \citep{Feldman_2018}.
+We rely on the shifted interpolation framework of \citet{bok2024shiftedinterpolationdifferentialprivacy} to track privacy loss along the optimization trajectory in terms of $\mu$-Gaussian Differential Privacy (GDP) \citep{dong2019gdp}.
+The interest of this approach is that the conversion to $(\varepsilon,\delta)$ guarantees can be done sharply (using the exact privacy curve of the Gaussian mechanism \citep{dong2019gdp}), leading to improved guarantees when compared to earlier analyses of Langevin dynamics based on Rényi differential privacy \citep{chien2025langevinunlearningnewperspective,chourasia2021,ryffel2022}.
+All these analyses exploit a form of \emph{privacy amplification by iteration} \citep{Feldman_2018}, whereby the repeated application of noisy contractive updates yields strictly stronger guarantees than those derived from the use of Gaussian composition results.
+This analysis crucially relies on the contraction of the deterministic gradient map associated with Langevin dynamics.
 We formalize this requirement in the following assumption.

 \begin{assumption} Both objectives $f_{\D}$ and $f_{\Di}$ are differentiable, $m$-strongly convex and $L$-smooth.
-Under these assumptions, the gradient map $\Phi(\theta)=\theta-\eta\nabla f(\theta)$ is contractive for any step size $0<\eta<2/L$, with contraction factor \( c=\max\{\,|1-\eta m|,\;|1-\eta L|\,\} \) \citep{bubeck2015convex,nesterov2004introductory}.
+Under these assumptions, the gradient map $\Phi(\theta)=\theta-\eta\nabla f(\theta)$ is contractive for any step size $0<\eta<2/L$, with contraction factor $ c=\max\{\,|1-\eta m|,\;|1-\eta L|\,\} $ \citep{bubeck2015convex,nesterov2004introductory}.
 To ensure a strict contraction ($c<1$), we fix $\eta=1/L$, yielding $c=1-\eta m<1$. \end{assumption}

 Following \citep{bok2024shiftedinterpolationdifferentialprivacy}, we work within the Gaussian Differential Privacy (GDP) framework.
 For $\mu$-GDP guarantees, we denote by $\varepsilon_{\mathrm{GDP}}(\mu,\delta)$ the value of $\varepsilon$ such that $(\varepsilon,\delta)$-differential privacy holds.
 Formal definitions of GDP and the conversion from $\mu$ to $(\varepsilon,\delta)$ are given in Appendix~\ref{app:gdp}.